As previously spoken in another blog post, sitting on the floor and working at the pc would be a better anatomical position than sitting on a chair.

 How to switch habits?

-As per all the habit changes, this has to be gradual and not radical.
+As for all the habit changes, this has to be gradual and not radical.

 So, start sitting on the floor for 1 hour a day.